Bob Brotzki

-Robert John Brotzki (born December 24, 1962) is a former American football offensive tackle in the National Football League for the Indianapolis Colts and the Dallas Cowboys.
-He played college football at Syracuse University.
+Robert John Brotzki (born December 24, 1962) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Indianapolis Colts and the Dallas Cowboys.
+He played college football for the Syracuse Orange.

-Early years
+Early life

 Brotzki attended St. Mary Central Catholic High School in Sandusky, Ohio, where he played as a tight end.
 He received All-state honors as a senior.
 He accepted a football scholarship from Syracuse University.

 As a freshman, he was named the starter at tight end.
 He was limited with an injury for most of the season, while finishing fifth on the team with 15 receptions for 131 yards and no touchdowns.
 As a junior, he was switched to the offensive line and was named the starter at left tackle.
 He recorded 45 consecutive starts during his college career.

 Professional career

 Indianapolis Colts

-Brotzki was selected by the Indianapolis Colts in the ninth round (228th overall) of the 1986 NFL Draft.
+Brotzki was selected by the Indianapolis Colts in the ninth round (228th overall) of the 1986 NFL draft.
 As a rookie, he was moved to offensive guard, before being placed on the injured reserve list with a back injury on August 29.
 He was activated on November 7.
 He appeared in 2 games as a backup.

 In 1987, he was moved in training camp to left tackle, while Chris Hinton's recovered from the arthroscopic knee surgery he had in June.
 He also was tried at center.
 He missed the season opener and games from weeks 3 through 5.

 In 1988, he was a backup offensive tackle in training camp, before announcing his retirement.
 He re-signed with the team on September 22.
 He played in one game before being waived on September 28, to make room for guard Ron Solt.